Hsaung Wutyee May: Career

 She started her career from the competing in Miss Lapyae Won 2011 and she won the first runner-up award.
 And then, she was chosen by Forever Group for MRTV-4 series and she got opportunity for acting in many series.
 From 2013 to 2014, she starred in her first series The Sign of Love season 2 and 3 as the character Phyu Sin Shin Thant.
 In 2014, she was cast in the series Happy Beach.
 In the same year, she starred in drama series Benefits of Luck.

 In 2015, she starred the main role in thriller-drama series Wit Nyin Shite Than alongside Aung Min Khant, Han Lin Thant, Myat Thu Thu, aired on MRTV-4 on 1 April 2015.
 Her portrayal of the character Kyal Sin Cho earned praised by fans for her acting performance and character interpretation, and experienced a resurgence of popularity.
 She then portrayed her role as Saw Kalayar in thriller drama Winkabar San Eain alongside Aung Min Khant, Aung Yay Chan, Phone Shein Khant, Poe Kyar Phyu Khin and Myat Thu Thu.
 In 2017, she acted in drama Hubris as the character Kyway Kyway alongside Zin Wine, Ye Aung, Han Lin Thant and May Mi Ko Ko.
 In the same year, she played the main role in drama A Mone Mha The alongside Kyaw Htet Zaw, Kaung Myat San and May Akari Htoo.
 Then she had to play in films; Shwe Kyar, and Sit Ko Mone Ywae Tite Ke Thi in 2018.

-In 2019, she gain increased attention and popularity with her role as Thet Thet Zaw in drama Where There is Love alongside Kaung Myat San, aired on MRTV-4 on 11 March 2019.
+In 2019, she gains increased attention and popularity with her role as Thet Thet Zaw in drama Where There is Love alongside Kaung Myat San, aired on MRTV-4 on 11 March 2019.

 The same year, she starred in comedy series Nat A Lo Jo A Ma and drama Love Signal.
 In 2020, she was cast as Mary in Adin's Challenge.